 Anyone who has tried to understand their electricity bill knows that deregulation has brought both fierce competition and massive complexity to the marketplace.
 Estimated or disputed reads, difficulty switching suppliers, and long waits for the call centre are common complaints against the big electricity suppliers.

-When OVO Energy entered the energy market in 2013 they set out to change things by offering simple, efficient, and transparent customer service together with energy at attractive prices.
+When OVO Energy entered the energy market they set out to change things by offering simple, efficient, and transparent customer service together with energy at attractive prices.

 With a business emphasis on “big service, not big profits” OVO Energy’s call centre needed real efficiency.
 To achieve a truly high level of customer service this required new software that would deliver fast response times, so customers didn’t have to wait for answers; the effective management of their transactions requiring data from other parties, e.g. suppliers and new tenants; plus, it needed to fully integrate with core management software for tracking client usage and billing.
 Improving cash flow was another imperative.

 When wholesale energy prices are increasing but energy customers are paying a fixed direct debit per month, cash costs can quickly overtake cash revenues.
 With hundreds of thousands of energy customers it is no mean feat for a supplier to calculate new direct debit values, apply them and communicate these to the customer.
 This was an absolute necessity for the success of the new system.

 Ballard Chalmers is one of the UK’s foremost experts in energy sector custom software systems development and integration, with a track record of delivering on projects for many of the sector’s major players.
 The relationship with OVO Energy extends back to 2010 and as such, Ballard Chalmers was contracted to develop their software system based on BizTalk Server 2010, ASP.NET 4.0 and SQL Server 2008 R2 and 2012.